SAP-samples/hda-cross-pm-samples/tutorials/partner-workshop-content/dsp_hc_federation_1/dsp_hc_federation_1.md

     ![AM - Sum of gas types](./images-dsp_hc_federation_1/DSP_AM_Preview_Sum.png)

-6. Open the attributes of the dimension linked to the gas prices.
+6. Open the attributes of the dimension `STATION_UUID` linked to the gas prices.
 Select `city` to be added as rows.

     ![AM - Filter on City](./images-dsp_hc_federation_1/DSP_AM_Sum_City_Filter.png)